Researchers show that the natural autophagy-inducing compound spermidine may protect mice from age-related disorders by preventing telomere erosion.

 Aging is a natural process characterised by an impairment of cellular functions leading to several deteriorations, including hair loss, neurodegeneration, heart failure, metabolic maladaptation and telomere attrition.
 Aging represents a major risk factor for the development of many disorders, including neurodegenerative disorders and cardiovascular diseases.

 To date, caloric restriction represents the main intervention to increase healthspan and lifespan .
 Food supplements acting as caloric restriction mimetics represent an attractive alternative to promote longevity .
-Spermidine is popular longevity supplement as we will address in our Longevity supplements report next month.
+Spermidine is a popular longevity supplement that we will address in our Longevity Supplements Report next month.

 Longevity.Technology: Spermidine has emerged as a safe and well-tolerated caloric restriction mimetic targeting several age-associated alterations.
 Although spermidine can be acquired from green peppers, wheat germ and cauliflower, several supplements also offer it, including Primeadine and spermidineLIFE.

 A recent study by Wirth and colleagues revealed an association between spermidine-mediated age protection and decreased telomere attrition, suggesting a novel cellular mechanism behind the anti-aging effects of its administration.